la2050/archive/_projects/2016/people-in-me-interactive-cyber-mural.md

   ["Money ","Volunteers","Advisors/board
   members","Publicity/awareness","Infrastructure (building/space/vehicles
   etc.)","Technical infrastructure (computers etc.)","Community outreach"]
+project_description: >-
+  PEOPLE IN ME is a student-created, interactive, cyber-video mural that maps the cultural diversity of community living and/or working in downtown L.A., representing 180 countries.
+A team of students working alongside parents, artists and school partners will interview locals about their culture, arts, cuisine, childhood, beliefs and how they arrived here.
+Students/viewers will put themselves on the map by inputting data about themselves to determine how their family is connected.
 project_impact: '["Cultural events","Public/open streets gatherings"]'
 project_proposal_best_place: >-
   PEOPLE IN ME is aligned with METRO's emphasis on providing innovative